LittleKingsguard/Eternity-Core/Books/Advice/88Axioms.md

-# 88 Adages for the Adventurous Aetherborn
+# 88 Axioms for the Adventurous Aetherborn

 Pithy, frequently violence-related quotes reflecting the life lessons of a Valkyrian celestial nomad.
 Pragmatic, often cynical, but, befitting such a long-lived and experienced author, typically errs on the side of enlightened self-interest over instant gratification.